Signed in as:

 filler@godaddy.com

 Established in 2021, North of Eden Farm focuses on sustainable agriculture.
-Our Goat herd started with three Nigerian Goats, Rachel, Phoebe, and Monica.
+Our Goat herd started with three Nigerian Dwarf Goats-Rachel, Phoebe, and Monica.
 These matriarchs have produced an outstanding milking herd, whose milk is used in our Castile Lavender and Goat Milk Soap.
 Our crops are planted with minimal tillage practices.
 We use no chemical fertilizers or pesticides, strive for non-GMO plants, and maintain practices that promote carbon sequestration in our fields.

 Alley cropping is an agroforestry system where we plant 'Revival Chestnut trees' in parallel lines, creating alleys for perennial or short‑term crops between them.
 This allows us to harvest both perennial tree products and field crops on the same land.